 - a few sprigs fresh rosemary for garnish

-- Add the coated potato slices to form two even layers in the bottom of the prepared pan.
+- Assemble.
+Add the coated potato slices to form even layers in the the prepared pan.
 Every couple or few layers, season with a bit of salt and pepper and drizzle with about 1 tablespoon of the melted butter.
-Continue layering potatoes with a bit of salt and pepper and melted butter after every two layers of potato slices until pan is filled.

-- Fold the sides of parchment paper over potatoes, directly on top of them.
+Continue this layering process until pan is filled.Fold the sides of parchment paper over the potatoes, directly on top of them.
 If there isn't enough excess to cover them, add an additional piece on top.
 Then cover the pan tightly with foil.

+- Bake.
 Bake in the preheated 350°F oven until the potatoes are completely tender, about 1 hour and 15 minutes.
-You can test with fork or the tip of a sharp knife for tenderness.
+You can test with a fork or the tip of a sharp knife for tenderness.
 (Cooking times might vary slightly, depending on the thickness of the potato slices.)

-- After you remove the pan from the oven, cut a piece of cardboard slightly smaller than the size of pan, wrap it with foil, and place it directly on top of the parchment-covered potatoes.
+- Compress, cool and refrigerate.
+After you remove the pan from the oven, cut a piece of cardboard slightly smaller than the size of pan, wrap it with foil, and place it directly on top of the parchment-covered potatoes.
 Then weigh it down with heavy cans -- as many as you can fit snugly on the surface.
 (Cans of beans, tomatoes, etc. are perfect -- the heavier, the better.)
 Let the potatoes cool to room temperature this way, about 1 hour.
 Then place them (with cans and all), in the refrigerator for at least 4 hours and ideally overnight.